 For more insightful commentary please follow SOAR on the MENU tab.

-The blog author, a lifelong conservative, holds a Master’s Degree in Public Administration.
-He has written about politics for half a century.
-As a teenager his commentaries were published in the local newspaper, and he has posted on Blogger and WordPress since 2007.
+The blog author, a lifelong conservative, holds a Master’s Degree in Public Administration and Finance.
+He has written about politics, society, culture, and economics for half a century, and has posted on Blogger and WordPress since 2007.